Sharp pain in your eye? Here are some common causes of eye pain – see if any of them apply to you:

 - Blepharitis involves the eyelids, especially at the lid margin where the eyelashes grow.

 - Iritis involves the iris, the colored part of the eye.

 - Keratitis involves the cornea, the front surface of your eye.

-- Scleritis involves the white part of the eye, and can be so painful that it wakes you at night.
+- Scleritis involves the white part of the eye and can be so painful that it wakes you at night.

-- Map-dot fingerprint dystrophy: In this disorder, cellular abnormalities form beneath the cornea that can resemble the topography of a map or the curves of a fingerprint.
+- Map-dot fingerprint dystrophy: In this disorder, cellular abnormalities from beneath the cornea can resemble the topography of a map or the curves of a fingerprint.
 As a result, the layers of the cornea don’t adhere to each other as well, and the outermost layer can be sloughed off, even as a patient sleeps (and especially in REM sleep, where the eyes move rapidly).
 The areas where the surface layer has sloughed off exposes nerves, which can cause searing pain.
 Over time, the condition can cause corneal erosions.

 What should I do next?